UK announces 25% windfall tax on energy producers' profits | Headlines

 - United Kingdom

-"We are introducing a temporary, targeted Energy Profits Levy charged on profits of oil and gas companies at a rate of 25%," Sunak said.
-"We're also building in a new investment allowance that doubles the relief for the energy companies that invest their profits in the UK."
+Sunak did not refer to it as a windfall tax.
+He said it would raise 5 billion pounds ($6.30 billion) in the next 12 months.
+He also said there would be a new Investment Allowance that would nearly double the tax relief available for firms on their investments.

+Financial markets had already largely anticipated the announcement but shares in Harbour Energy, the biggest UK North Sea oil and gas producer, turned negative after Sunak's announcement, trading down 0.7% and underperformaing a broader index of European oil and gas firms.
+British North Sea focused oil firm EnQuest's shares fell 2%.
+Shares in oil majors BP and Shell, which are global companies and so less affected by UK policy, touched session lows after the announcement, but recovered and were up around 1% by 1146 GMT.

-Earlier this week the energy regulator said that a cap on gas and electricity bills was set to rise by another 40% in October.
+The package of support was worth 15 billion pounds and would support around a third of British households, Sunak said.
+On Tuesday the UK energy regulator said that a cap on gas and electricity bills was set to rise by another 40% in October. ($1 = 0.7942 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)